 Fort Lewis Collage PCR Thermocycler

-James Feguson, Jesse Duran, Wesley Killinen, Jason Wagner, Caroline Kulesza, Dr. Christie Chatterley, Yiyan Li
+James Feguson, Jesse Duran, Wesley Killinen, Jason Wagner, Caroline Kulesza, Christie Chatterley, Yiyan Li

 Abstract:

-The goal of this study was to application specific hardware for a thermocycling system to perform Polymerase chain reaction (PCR).
-This uses four 77.1 W peltier modules to adjust the temperature of the sample and a silicon heating pad to prevent evaporation.
+The goal of this study was to identify critical design parameters and develop a thermocycler system that performs polymerase chain reaction (PCR).
+We used four 77.1 W peltier modules to adjust the temperature of the sample and a silicon heating pad to prevent sample evaporation.
 The system is managed by a programable logic controller (PLC) tethered to a PC.
-This system correctly amplified intended genes, but also generated some faint unwanted by byproducts.
-This system could heat and cool at an average of 1.11°C/s while consuming an average of 55.97 W which could be improved upon by increasing the number of pieltier modules and improving the of the software.
+Our thermocycler correctly amplified intended genes, but also generated some unwanted byproducts.
+Heating and cooling speeds averaged 1.11 ± 0.33°C/s and consumed an average of 55.97 ± 0.39 W, both of which could be improved upon by increasing the number of pieltier modules and improving the selection of the system’s Proportional Integral Derivative (PID) constants.

 1. INTRODUCTION

-Polymerase chain reaction (PCR) is a vital microbiology technique in which a DNA sequence are amplified by being copied millions of times [1].
-PCR has broad implications in bacteria testing, including rivers that may contain harmful bacteria or infected blood streams [2].
-By detecting the presence of bacteria, treatment can be swifter and more effective.
+Polymerase chain reaction (PCR) is a vital microbiology technique in which a DNA sequence is amplified by being copied millions of times [1].
+PCR has broad applications in bacteria testing, including source-tracking and identification of pathogenic strains in surface waters or blood streams [2].
+By detecting the presence of specific bacteria, treatment can be swifter and more effective.

-PCR is achieved using a thermocycler which heats and cools samples of bacteria mixed with reagents for a set number of cycles.
-A thermocycler consists of two main components, a heating block to control the temperature of the samples and a heated lid to prevent condensation on the top of the vials.
-Many commercial thermocyclers are available on the market; however, they are often expensive, immobile, or power hungry [3].
-Open PCR made thermocycler that we drew inspiration from and aimed to improve upon [4].
+PCR is achieved using a thermocycler which heats and cools water (or blood) samples mixed with reagents for a number of cycles.
+A thermocycler consists of two main components: a heating block to control the temperature of the samples and a heated lid to prevent condensation on the top of the vials.
+Many commercial thermocyclers are available on the market; however, they are expensive, immobile, or power hungry [3].

-We aimed to design application specific hardware for a thermocycler system that could be used with PCR tubes or microfluidic chambers. additional components to create an automated system that could be deployed in field in further studies.
+We aimed to design hardware for a thermocycler system and identify critical design parameters.
+We intend that this thermocycler could be used with PCR tubes or microfluidic chambers which would allow for a flow through device.
+We also intend that this system will eventually be field deployable.

 2. MATERIALS AND METHODS

 2.1 Hardware

 The following figures detail the hardware setup for this thermocycler.
+Fig. 1 shows images of the thermocycler.
+Fig. 2 shows how components are connected.

 Fig.1 (a) Thermocycler setup. (b) Heating block wells. (c) Current drivers, programmable logic controller (PLC), and low pass filters mounted to a circuit board.

-Fig.2 (a) Thermocycler hardware connection schematic. (b) Low pass filter used by the thermoresistors to stabilize analog signals to the ATMEGA328P.
+Fig.2 (a) Thermocycler hardware connection schematic. (b) Low pass filter used by the thermoresistors to stabilize analog signals.

 An ATMEGA328P programmable logic controller (PLC) regulates the moment to moment temperature via four 12711-9L31-09CQ peltier modules and an AOLE ASH-25DA solid state relay (SSR) connected to a Zerostart 3400063 250 W silicone heating pad.

-The heating block is constructed from aluminum 6061 with 56 wells drilled for housing samples.
-Four peltiers are mounted in parallel, both electrically and physically, between said heating block and an extruded aluminum heatsink.
-The heatsink is cooled by a 120 mm fan.
+The heating block is constructed from 6061 aluminum with 56 wells (diameter/depth?) drilled for housing samples.
+Four peltiers are mounted in parallel, both electrically and physically, between the heating block and an extruded aluminum heatsink.
+The heatsink is cooled by a 120 mm 12 V fan.
 Two VNH5019 current drivers regulate voltage across each peltier module.
 Depending on the polarity, the peltiers will either pump heat into or out of the block.
 The peltiers are powered using a 15 V 600 W power supply.

 The heating lid is composed of two components, the silicone heating pad and a copper plate.
-Copper was chosen for the plate due to its good heat conducting properties.
-The silicone pad is plugged into a 120 VRMS wall socket and connected to an SSR which turn on the pad if the plate is less than 90°C.
+Copper was chosen for the plate due to its conductive properties.
+The silicone pad is plugged into a 120 Vrms wall socket and connected to an SSR which turns on the pad if the plate is less than 90°C. Temperatures where measured via thermoresistors on the bottom of the copper plate and inside a small hole in the heating block.

 2.2 Software